How Do I Implement Pub/Sub Messaging Patterns Using ElastiCache Redis on AWS?

 Key Points

-- VPC and Subnets: We created a VPC and two subnets to host the ElastiCache Redis cluster.
+- VPC and Subnets: A Virtual Private Cloud (VPC) and two subnets were created to host the ElastiCache Redis cluster.

-- Subnet Group: A subnet group was created to specify the subnets in which the ElastiCache cluster will be deployed.
+- Subnet Group: A subnet group was defined to specify the subnets for deploying the ElastiCache cluster.

-- Security Group: A security group was created to allow inbound traffic on port 6379, which is the default port for Redis.
+- Security Group: A security group was established to allow inbound traffic on port 6379, the default port for Redis.

-- ElastiCache Redis Cluster: We created an ElastiCache Redis cluster with a single cache node of type
+- ElastiCache Redis Cluster: An ElastiCache Redis cluster was created with a single cache node of type

 cache.t2.micro